jotonedev/heart-graph/data/README.md

-In this directory, you should put your `heartrate.csv` exported from Mi Fit data
+In this directory, you should put your `heartrate.csv` exported from Mi Fit data.